typpos/fractorium/Data/BuildGuideQtCreator.md

 ### Wix

-To build the installer, you must have Wix installed.
+To build the installer, you must have Wix installed as well as the Heatwave VS extension.
 If you are unconcerned with it, you can skip this step and just dismiss the warning that shows when opening the solution later.
 It's recommended you ignore the installer since official builds are provided on this page.

 ### CMake